pramsey/crunchyblog/waiting-postgis-32-3/index.md

 LINESTRING Z (-123.27614 49.42094 0,-123.01514 49.29564 0)
 ```

-Unfortunately this just returns the elevation of the line endpoints, which are both **zero** since the ends of the line are in the ocean.
+Unfortunately this just returns the elevation of the **line endpoints**, which are both **zero** since the ends of the line are in the ocean!

 We need to add vertices to our line at regular intervals, to generate a nice elevation profile, and fortunately there is a function to do exactly that, [ST_Segmentize](http://postgis.net/docs/ST_Segmentize.html).

 ```sql
 CREATE TABLE transect AS